thekie/alienpartycrashers/README.md

-# Tentacle Praty Crashers
+# Tentacle Party Crashers

-Tentacle Praty Crashers by team looking for Stefanie is a game jam game from #IGJAM made in 48h
+Tentacle Party Crashers by team looking for Stefanie is a game jam game from #IGJAM made in 48h

 # Description